Sam-Freeman/Meadow/README.md

 ## Example

-An example form can be found in this package in the class "Example.dart"
+An example form can be found in this package in the class "example.dart"

 ![](https://imgur.com/a/9miJ93a)